biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

     ///
     /// _ES2015_ allows to create variables with block scope instead of function scope
     /// using the `let` and `const` keywords.
-    /// Block scope is common in many other programming languages and help to avoid mistakes.
+    /// Block scope is common in many other programming languages and helps to avoid mistakes.
     ///
     /// Source: https://eslint.org/docs/latest/rules/no-var
     ///